Neapolitan Graffe, traditional recipe and Bimby

 oranges lemons thermomix

-• Add the lemon-flavored sugar, butter, potatoes, all-purpose flour, and eggs, knead: Dough /3 min..
+• Add the lemon-flavored sugar, butter, potatoes, all-purpose flour, and eggs, knead: Knead/3 min.

 Thermomix kneads

-• Transfer the dough for the Neapolitan graffe into a bowl covered with a clean cloth or with plastic wrap and let it rise for 2 hours in a warm place.
+• Transfer the Neapolitan graffe dough to a bowl covered with a clean cloth or plastic wrap and let it rise for 2 hours in a warm place.

 Neapolitan Graffe

-• After the time has passed, take the dough and deflate it with your hands, then press it with your palms until you reach a thickness of about an inch.
+• After the time has passed, take the dough and deflate it with your hands, then press it with your palms until it’s about a finger thick.

-• You can also perform this operation with a rolling pin, but be careful to smooth the dough delicately so as not to lose the leavening.
+• You can also do this with a rolling pin, but remember to smooth the dough gently so as not to lose the rising.

 rolling pin